IDKiro/action-recognition/README.md

 ## Start

-Use the following commands to train the model:
+Use the following command to train the model:

 ```
 python train.py data